-- A. GIFTS, BEQUESTS AND ESTATES - 1.
-U. T. Arlington: Recommendation to Accept Gift to Establish the Kaiser Permanente Lecture in Health Promotion.
+A. GIFTS, BEQUESTS AND ESTATES

-The Office of the Chancellor concurs with President Nedderman's recommendation to accept a \$20,000 gift from the Kaiser Foundation Health Plan of Texas, Dallas, Texas, to establish the Kaiser Permanente Lecture in Health Promotion at U. T. Arlington.
+1. U. T. Arlington: Acceptance of Gift from the Kaiser Foundation Health Plan of Texas, Dallas, Texas, and Establishment of the Kaiser Permanente Lecture in Health Promotion.--The Board accepted a \$20,000 gift from the Kaiser Foundation Health Plan of Texas, Dallas, Texas, and established the Kaiser Permanente Lecture in Health Promotion at The University of Texas at Arlington.

 Income earned from the endowment will be used to support the Lectureship.
-The individuals selected to lecture will be nursing and other health care professionals distinguished in their chosen fields, which may include public and private sector health care policy makers, administrators, educators, researchers, and related practitioners.
+The individuals selected to lecture will be nursing and other health care professionals distinguished in their chosen fields, which may include public and private sector health care policy makers, administrators, educators, researchers and related practitioners.